Learn 1000s of English words with our vocabulary builder.

-When to Use Semicolons (A Very Quick Overview)Below is a quick overview on when to use semicolons.
+When to Use Semicolons (Overview)Below is an overview on when to use semicolons.

 (1) Use semicolons in complex lists (i.e., when the list items themselves contain commas).

 Semicolons can be used to outrank any commas which appear in list items.

 - The dinner guests will be Lord Loxley, aged 91; Lady Loxley, aged 41; and Master Loxley, aged 42